Strata Manager Licensing

 You are required to obtain an original criminal record check from your local police agency and submit it along with your licence application to the Council.
 Click here for detailed information.

 When you have successfully completed the Strata Management Licensing Course and Examination, you may apply to the Real Estate Council of British Columbia for licensing as a representative licensed to provide strata management services by filling out the Application for Representative, Associate or Managing Broker Licence form.

 Click here for licensing fees.

-**Please forward all original documentsin one pakcage to the Council office via mail or courier.
+**Please forward all original documents in one package to the Council office via mail or courier.
 Please do not email or fax your initial application as the original criminal record check is required.**

 Section 10(b)(i) of the Real Estate Services Act requires real estate licence applicants to be at least 19 years of age.

-When applying for licensing, individuals must have their intended employer sign the application for licensing.
-It is recommended that while individuals are taking the Strata Management Licensing Course they meet with potential employers.
-Please note that individuals must be licensed with a brokerage that is licensed to provide strata management services.
+Individuals applying for licensing must have their intended employer sign the application for licensing.
+It is recommended that before registering for the Strata Management Licensing Course, and while taking the course, individuals meet with potential employers.
+Individuals must become licensed with a brokerage that is licensed to provide strata management services.

 - Should more than one year elapse from the time you pass the licensing exam until a licence application is submitted by you, you will be required to pass the exam again.
 No exceptions.